 There are several practical and legal estate administration considerations that a person named as the personal representative or executor of an estate or successor trustee of a trust should address in the initial weeks following the death, but prior to the administration of the estate or trust.
 During this stressful and emotional period, you may forget about tasks which may lead to problems if left undone, and there are important legal considerations to remember.
-Here is a list of some important initial steps to take:
+Here is an Estate Administration Checklist with some important initial steps to take:

 Checklist of Initial Estate Administration Responsibilities

 - Make burial arrangements.
 If some time is likely to pass before burial, for example, if there will be a delay prior to a special ceremony and burial in a veteran’s cemetery, you should make arrangements with a funeral home to store the deceased loved one’s remains until the service.